hyporia/Telegram.Bot.MCP/README.md

 }
 ```

-### Step 4: Use the Bot with Copilot
+#### Step 2: Use the Bot with Copilot

-1. Start Copilot Chat in VS Code and prompt: "Connect to telegram-bot server"
-2. When prompted, enter your Telegram bot token
+1. When prompted, enter your Telegram bot token
-3. Send a message to your bot in Telegram
+2. Send a message to your bot in Telegram
-4. In Copilot Chat, ask: "Read all messages using available tool"
+3. In Copilot Chat, ask: "Read all messages using available tool"
-5. Try other commands like:
+4. Try other commands like:
     - "Send a message to user 123456789"
     - "Create group named Admins"
     - "Add user 123456789 to Admins group"

+#### PS: you can also add this MCP server manually in the Copilot Chat settings in VSCode.

+1. Open Copilot Chat
+2. Switch to agent mode
+3. Click on 'Select tools' icon
+4. Scroll down to the bottom and click on 'Add more tools'
+5. Follow the instructions to add telegram-bot-mcp as a new tool

 ### Building from Source